Getting a good night's sleep

 - Control environmental factors as much as possible.
 Temperature, noise level and light level all contribute to how well we sleep.
 Experiment until you find the environment that allows you to sleep best.

 - Develop a bedtime routine.
-Doing the same things in the same order every night before hitting the sack can help your mind and body prepare to relax and go to sleep.
+Doing the same things in the same order every night before bed can help your mind and body prepare to relax and go to sleep.

 - Use relaxation techniques while waiting to fall asleep.
 Breathe deeply and evenly.
 Make a conscious effort to release tension from your muscles on every exhale.
 You can even try imagining relaxing activities and places as you let go of the day’s stressful situations.

 - Stick to the same sleep schedule as much as possible.
-Our bodies have a very strong internal clock mechanism.
+Our bodies have a very strong internal clock.
 Once you manage to set your body’s natural sleep and wake cycles, sleeping through the night likely will get easier.

 If sleeplessness persists or begins to seriously impair your ability to function while awake, see your physician immediately.
 There are a number of medical reasons for sleeplessness, such as sleep apnea, that should be ruled out or treated if they are present.

-If bone spurs, degenerative disc disease, foraminal stenosis, or any other spinal conditions are keeping you awake at night, contact Laser Spine Institute to learn how our minimally invasive outpatient procedures can help you find relief from neck and back pain and reclaim your life.
+If bone spurs, degenerative disc disease, foraminal stenosis, or any other spinal conditions are keeping you awake at night, contact Laser Spine Institute to learn how our minimally invasive decompression and stabilization procedures can help you find relief from neck and back pain and reclaim your life.